Forest Entomology: insight into the outbreak dynamics and impacts of major forest insects of B.C.

 - End Date: November 02, 2017

 - Time: Day 1: 9am-5pm.
 Day 2: 9am-3pm

 - Venue: Okanagan College - 1401 1 St W, Revelstoke, BC

 - Instructor: Dr. Lorraine Maclauchlan

 - An SER accredited course!

 PHOTOS: Lorraine MacLauchlen

-This course will introduce students to the major forest insects, both beneficial, and those considered pests, that are commonly found in interior forests of British Columbia.
-The course will enable students to recognize key insects groups, evaluate potential impact of these insects and understand their population dynamics and role in forest succession.
+This course introduces students to the major forest insects, both beneficial, and those considered pests, that are commonly found in interior forests of British Columbia.
+The course enables students to recognize key insects groups, evaluate potential impact of these insects and understand their population dynamics and role in forest succession.
 Key insects groups include bark beetles, terminal and root collar weevils, defoliators and secondary insects (predators and agents of decomposition).
-Recognition of insects through signs and symptoms of the host will be emphasized along with their ecological role in forest dynamics, response to climate and forest management.
-This course will be classroom oriented with numerous displays of insects and host damage available for review.
-This course will be a fantastic opportunity to learn more about the fir/spruce beetle outbreaks currently affecting the forests of interior BC.
+Recognition of insects through signs and symptoms of the host are emphasized along with their ecological role in forest dynamics, response to climate and forest management.
+This course is classroom oriented with numerous displays of insects and host damage available for review.
+This course is a fantastic opportunity to learn more about the fir/spruce beetle outbreaks currently affecting the forests of interior BC.

 Day 1: 9am-5pm

 Introduction to forest entomology: insect ecology and discussion on the impact of insects on our forests relating to changing climate.